Musim Mas

 Have you ever indulged in a creamy scoop of ice cream or washed your hair with your favorite shampoo?
 Chances are, you’ve encountered palm oil, a popular ingredient in numerous everyday products.

-But here’s the catch: alongside its widespread use comes a dilemma – the association of palm oil with deforestation and environmental concerns.
 Let’s explore the stigma surrounding palm oil and examine how producers, governments, and environmental organizations are making strides towards a sustainable palm oil industry.

 What is Sustainable Palm Oil?